wunan3/Diffusion-based-Gaussian-Process/README.md

 4. long island.mat

 the dataset in the Long Island example.
-The original resource of dataset is "https://coastwatch.pfeg.noaa.gov/erddap/griddap/erdMH1chlamday.graph"
+The original resource of the dataset is "https://coastwatch.pfeg.noaa.gov/erddap/griddap/erdMH1chlamday.graph"

 5. long island.txt